bohnacker/svelte-number-spinner/README.md

 ## Formatting numbers

 Numbers are displayed as integer values by default.
-Internally they are handeled with the given precision.
+Internally they are handled with the given precision.

 Use the prop `decimals` to display floating point numbers.